stencila/stencila/README.md

 Serve and watch docs for updates                        | `npm run docs-serve`  | `make docs-serve` Clean                                                   |                       | `make clean`

 Tests live in the `tests` folder and are written using the [`tape`](https://github.com/substack/tape) test harness.
+Some of the tests use test documents from the [`stencila/stencila`](https://github.com/stencila/stencila) repo which you can get using `make test-documents`.

 And, in further breathtaking displays of naming logic, documentation lives in the `docs` folder and uses [documentation.js](http://documentation.js.org).
 Docs are published using Github Pages, so to update them after making changes run `make docs`, commit the updated docs and do a `git push`.